Below you will discover Sonoma State University through the lens of a variety of facts and statistics.

 * Total includes all facilities, not just those listed above.

-Visit www.sonoma.edu/registration/fees for a full overview of chargers and fees per semester for each acadmic year.
+Visit the Registration and Fees page for a full overview of charges and fees per semester for each academic year.